 NO PAD collations are those based on UCA 9.0.0 and higher, such as

-The performance improvement is greatest for sparse key values; that is, strings that do not fill their entire permitted length.
+The performance improvement is greatest for key values with short weight strings; that is, strings where the weight strings do not fill their entire permitted length.
 For a

 VARCHAR(10)column that uses the